 Philippine Nobel laureate Maria Ressa acquitted of tax evasion

-Ressa, who won the Nobel along with Russian journalist Dmitry Muratov in 2021, still faces three other criminal cases, including a cyber libel conviction now under appeal that could mean nearly seven years in prison.
+Ressa, who shared the Nobel Peace Prize with Russian journalist Dmitry Muratov in 2021, still faces three other cases, including a cyber libel conviction now under appeal that could mean nearly seven years in prison.

-"These charges were politically motivated," Ressa said Wednesday.
-"We were able to prove that Rappler is not a tax evader."
+"If you stand up to power, yes you get beaten up (for) four years and two months.
+But right will win," Ressa said.

+"I think this is hope for anyone who has been unjustly accused."

-The 59-year-old has been battling a series of cases that media advocates say were filed due to her vocal criticism of former president Rodrigo Duterte and his drug war, which claimed thousands of lives.
+The 59-year-old has been battling a series of cases that media advocates say were filed due to her vocal criticism of Duterte and his drug war, which claimed thousands of lives.

-Asked what the tax court ruling meant, Ressa said: "Hope.
-That's what it provides."

-Despite the ruling, the future of Rappler, which Ressa founded about a decade ago, remains uncertain.
+Despite the ruling, Ressa still faces the threat of prison from the cyber libel case, while the future of Rappler, which she founded in 2012, remains uncertain.

+Ressa told AFP she was more hopeful about the prospects in the remaining cases, although she had left her fate up to the courts.

+"What we do know is that the world is watching and that we have a government that wants the world to watch.
+So I'm optimistic about it," Ressa said.

-It is still fighting a Philippine Securities and Exchange Commission order to close it for allegedly violating a constitutional ban on foreign ownership in media.
+Rappler is challenging a Philippine Securities and Exchange Commission order to close for allegedly violating a ban on foreign ownership in media.

-The news organisation, which remains operational, is accused of allowing foreigners to take control of its website through its parent company Rappler Holdings' issuance of "depositary receipts".

-Under the constitution, investment in media is reserved for Filipinos or Filipino-controlled entities.
+Under the constitution, investment in the media is reserved for Philippine citizens or entities controlled by citizens.

 The case springs from a 2015 investment by the US-based Omidyar Network, established by eBay founder Pierre Omidyar.